-The interplay between micronutrient sources, water column stability, shelf circulation, and local topographic features drives a persistent response in the summer bloom over the northern Ross Sea shelf.
-This is a critical region for both the exchange of dense bottom water masses that move down the slope and eventually form dense Antarctic Bottom Water (AABW, Gordon et al., 2009) and the injection of warm
+The interplay between micronutrient sources, water column structure, shelf circulation, and local topographic features drives a persistent response in the summer bloom over the northern Ross Sea shelf.
+This is a critical region for both the exchange of dense bottom water masses that move down the slope and eventually form Antarctic

-Circumpolar Deep Water (CDW) that comes from the mid-depths of the Southern Ocean.
+Bottom Water (AABW, Gordon et al., 2009) and the injection of warm Circumpolar Deep Water (CDW) that comes from the mid-depths of the Southern Ocean.
 The most energetic process that likely contributes to the mixing and advection of these water masses is tides.
 The tides of the Ross Sea are predominantly diurnal with higher amplitudes over the shallow banks and along the shelf break (Robertson, 2005; Whithworth and Orsi, 2006; Padman et al., 2009).
-The tides interact with the varying topography and the background flow over the northern Ross Shelf to mix and modify the water masses, likely influencing phytoplankton production in the summer bloom through varying water column stability and delivery of micronutrients to the euphotic zone (Arrigo & Van Dijken, 2004; Dinniman et al., 2003; Gordon et al., 2009).
+The tides interact with the varying topography and the background flow over the northern Ross Shelf to mix and modify the water masses, likely influencing phytoplankton production in the summer bloom through varying water column stability and delivery of micronutrients to the euphotic zone (Gordon et al., 2009).